IBM/SalesEnablement-test-repo/docs/Part 6/06 Networking.md

 - Gateway

-  The gateway address will typically be the first address in the range of available addresses defined by the CIDR; however, this can be changed.
+  The gateway address is typically the first address in the CIDR range of available addresses; however, the address can be changed.

 - IP ranges

-  The IP range field allows the user to specify either the full CIDR range as being available or a subset.
+  The IP range allows the user to specify either the full CIDR range as being available or a subset.

 - Domain Name Server (DNS)